SurabhiBajaj98/Customer_Categorization_usingBI/README.md

     Summarization of customer ID by total sales amount
 9.	#### Assigning RFM Scores – Data distribution, individual judgement and executive intervention is required to assign scores. <br>

-    For e.g. In case of recency, the lesser the difference the better as it indicates last purchase was made very recently.
-Here, the data was majorly concentrated around 300-350 days.
+    For e.g. In case of recency, the lesser the difference the better.
+It indicates last purchase was made very recently.
+Here, the data is majorly concentrated around 300-350 days.

-    Thus Recency score was as follows:
+    Thus Recency score is as follows:

                 GlobalSuperstore[Recency] <=400 , 5,
                 GlobalSuperstore[Recency] <=500 , 4,